cashwalk/nestjs-typed-config/README.md

 You can use all options in ConfigModule.forRoot, and you can also use all features in ConfigService.
 This will make your migration from ConfigModule to TypedConfigModule easier.
+Plus, you can also use ConfigService from `@nestjs/config` without any additional changes.
+TypedConfigModule also provide dependency injection for original ConfigService, so you can migrate your code step by step.

 ## example